 Letting someone else worry about sourcing contacts and keeping them up to date will free up your time for other aspects of brand development.
 This way, instead of maintaining your own list, all you need to do is search the database for media contacts whenever you need to do media outreach.

 Similarly, using a media database will help you boost your media relations efforts.
 There are few things more frustrating to media personalities than receiving irrelevant pitches which don’t align with their beat.
-A media database prevents you from committing this cardinal sin by helping you send pitches which are relevant to the people you have selected personally.
+A media database prevents you from committing this cardinal sin by helping you send pitches that are relevant to the people you have selected personally.

 Using a media database could also help you find niche contacts you’ve never heard of but whose areas of interest align perfectly with your brand.
 On your own, finding these specialized contacts might be a challenge.
 With a media database, you can rely on the dedicated research team to find this hidden treasure for you.